 “These studies advance the notion that a nutraceutical like EGCG can and should be studied as cancer preventives,” says Neil Kay, M.D., a hematology researcher whose laboratory first tested the green tea extract in leukemic blood cells from CLL patients.
 “Using nontoxic chemicals to push back cancer growth to delay the need for toxic therapies is a worthy goal in oncology research — particularly for forms of cancer initially managed by observation such as CLL.”

-Mayo reports that many patients diagnosed with CLL have started to include EGCG supplements as part of their therapies.
+Mayo reports that many patients who have been diagnosed with CLL have started to include EGCG supplements as part of their therapies.
 Supplements are readily available over the counter.
 Link to this study

 More on CLL and green tea extract- Author and alternative cancer advocate Ralph Moss, PhD, reviewed a study in his newsletter, Cancer Decisions.
 According to Dr. Moss, 33 patients were treated with varying dosages of EGCG.
 The doses ranged from 400 mg up to 2,000 mg, twice a day.
 After just one month of treatment, one patient experienced a partial remission.
 A third of the patients experienced more than a 20 percent decrease in the number of lymphocytes in their blood.
 And 11 out of 12 patients that previously had visibly swollen lymph nodes experienced a reduction of at least 50 percent in the size of these nodes.
 Although the standardized form of EGCG that was used in the study is not available on the market there are several reputable companies that produce EGCG as a supplement.